FAM63A

-Family with sequence similarity 63, member A is a protein that, in humans, is encoded by the FAM63A gene.
+Family with sequence similarity 63, member A is a protein that, is encoded by the FAM63A gene in humans,.
 It is located on the minus strand of chromosome 1 at locus 1q21.3.

 Evolutionarily, FAM63A orthologs are found in most vertebrates, and distant homologs of FAM63A are found in invertebrates.
 FAM63A is ubiquitously expressed throughout human tissues, and it is present during every stage of development.

 It has been linked to a biomarker in chronic kidney disease and Alzheimer's disease.

 Gene

 Locus

 FAM63A is located on the minus strand of chromosome 1 at band 1q21.3, spanning 11,829 bp.
 Other genes surrounding FAM63A include ANXA9 and Prune.

 Aliases

 FAM63A has two aliases KIAA1390 and PR11-316M1.5.

 mRNA

 Primary structure

 In humans, there are four isoforms of FAM63A, and there are 10 predicted isoforms.
 Isoform 1 of FAM63A has a molecular weight of 51.8 kilodaltons, and it contains 11 exons.
 The different isoforms tend to differ at the 5' or 3' end by truncation.
 Transcription produces 23 introns, 14 spliced variants, and 6 unspliced forms.